 When everything is urgent, nothing is

-It’s no secret that we’re struggling with an information overload today.
-Everything online is competing for our attention.
-You check your messages and 10 minutes have disappeared.
-You’ve skimmed a war headline, watched a stranger’s morning routine, seen a highly targeted ad, and have now forgotten why you even picked up your phone.
+We’re struggling with an information overload today.
+Everything is competing for our attention online.
+You unlock your phone to check your messages and 10 minutes have disappeared.
+You’ve skimmed a war headline, watched some strangers morning routine, viewed some products in a random store and forgot why you even picked up your phone.

-Today, the feed has become the dominant interface where information is filtered.
-A personalized reflection of the world, summarized for your consumption.
-You see a news story beside a meme, a personal experience next to an irrelevant fact.
+This isn’t the case with feeds.
+You will likely see a news story beside a meme, a personal experience next to an irrelevant fact, or a child in a war torn country next to a lookxmaxxing tutorial.
 Major events share the same space with something trivial.
 A thoughtful essay and a viral clip are competing for the same few seconds of your attention.
 You’re learning about an overseas tragedy when an advertisement for a new car suddenly appears.

 We find truth in what relentlessly surfaces and relevance in what’s highly engaging.
 The feed doesn’t just surface information; over time, you learn to think in its shape.

-People tend to blame algorithms for these problems, which makes no sense, because they are code, and by doing so, we shift the blame away from humans.
+Feeds wouldn’t exist without algorithms but it’s not the code that’s the problem, it’s the business objectives programmed by humans.
+We’re at fault.
 These recommendation systems don’t decide what matters on their own.
 They amplify the business objectives built into them by humans, such as attention, growth, and engagement.

-And this is where the information overload shifts from a technical problem to a psychological one.
-The environment does not just present you with more information; it begins shaping your assumptions.
+And this is where the problem shifts from a technical one to a psychological one.
+The environment doesn’t just present you with more information, it begins to shape your assumptions and world views.

-Before the telegraph, information usually arrived with the potential for action.
-News arrived within a community where decisions could be made to address it.
-And then the telegraph introduced the first flood of distant information disconnected from action to resolution.
-It created a sense of urgency, but changed nothing in how you live.
-The feed didn’t invent this condition, but scaled it dramatically.
+This isn’t an entirely new problem, it all started with the telegraph.
+Before it, news arrived within a community where decisions could be made to address it.
+Then the telegraph introduced a flood of distant information disconnected from action or resolution.
+It created a sense of urgency but changed nothing in how you live.
+The feed didn’t invent these conditions, but scaled them dramatically.

-In “Life & Fate”, Vasily Grossman wrote that the freedom of human life is inseparable from its uniqueness, the unrepeatable way our consciousness experiences the universe.
-Human experience is rooted in particularity, the unique way each person experiences the world.
-Human meaning emerges from what cannot be repeated.
+In “Life & Fate”, Vasily Grossman wrote that the freedom of human life is inseparable from its uniqueness, the unrepeatable way each of us experiences the world.
+Meaning comes from what cannot be repeated, particularity.

-The risk of algorithmic environments isn’t only distraction, it’s the disappearance of the singular human perspective hidden inside the systems optimizing for repetition.
+Algorithmic feeds endanger the singular human perspective.
 When an environment prioritizes scalable engagement, individuality begins to be treated as noise because it doesn’t fit easily into patterns.
 The feed becomes more than a filter; it shapes what feels real because of what becomes visible.

-There is too much information to encounter the world without mediation.
-So, we rely on editors, teachers, friends, writers, institutions, and machines to help decide what information reaches us.
-Filters are a necessity, but they raise an important question: which filters should we trust, and why?
+There is too much information to encounter the world without some form of mediation.
+So we rely on editors, teachers, friends, writers, institutions, and machines to help decide what information reaches us.
+Filters are a necessity, but which filters should we trust, and why?

 One response has been to place a personal algorithm over existing ones, so that it can summarize feeds or further customize them for you.
 This sounds promising, but adding another opaque system over an already opaque one doesn’t restore meaning.
 It risks compounding the same problems, resulting in more abstraction, more mediation, more distance between the person and the world they are trying to understand.